Mason-MBdev/Mason-MBdev/README.md

 Hi, I'm a second year student at Wilfrid Laurier Univeristy <br>
-I am currently learning HTML to try and make a website portfolio to showcase my schoolwork and projects <br>
+I am currently learning HTML to make a website portfolio to showcase my schoolwork and projects <br>
 Please excuse how weirdly coded the website is for now, I only started learning HTML and CSS a couple days ago

 <!--